bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

   the sweep should happen in a counter-clockwise direction, and a negative value expresses a clockwise sweep.

++ [protrude:2]

+  This is to a line protruding from the current extending a distance of "2", in the same direction that goes from the one before the current point to the current point.

 + [dot:0.2]

   This is to place a circle centered at the last position with a given